Our verdict

 There are lugs and dots and dimples all over it.
 It screams trail and it screams it can do it.
 It can!!

-It’s high-stacked, it has protective overlays on the upper.
+It’s high-stacked and it has protective overlays on the upper.
 On the inside, there’s a rock plate so your feet don’t feel beaten up after the run.
-It offers a "very cushy and plush ride" as a trail runner has said.

 Talking about high-stacked, the lab numbers confirm it is a bit higher than the average: